 We have established that drying clothes indoors is far from ideal and that doing so in the bedroom is even worse.
 Some people may feel they have no choice, though.
 For example, if you share a home, you may not feel comfortable leaving your laundry in communal areas.

 If you have no choice but to dry clothing within a bedroom, there are some steps you can take to make this safer.
-None of them are flawless, but they’re preferable to breathing in the damp air created by wet clothing in a bedroom overnight.
+None are ideal, but they’re preferable to breathing in the damp air created by wet clothing in a bedroom overnight.

 We have mentioned how you should avoid increasing the temperature in a room to dry laundry while sleeping.
-If you have no choice but to do so or wish to enhance ventilation anyway, consider sleeping with your windows open.
+If you have no choice but to do so or wish to enhance ventilation, consider sleeping with your windows open.

 Opening windows may not always be an option.
-If you live in a city, this can be too noisy to sleep – and as per Indoor Air, attract CO2 into the bedroom that impacts sleep quality.
-There may also be security concerns at play.
+If you live in a city, this can be too noisy to sleep.
+According to Indoor Air, letting CO2 into the bedroom impacts sleep quality and introduces security risks.

 In these cases, investigate alternative ways to ventilate the room in which you sleep.
 If appropriate, keep doors open and invest in a fan to keep air circulating.
 Installing vents into walls, or even a full air conditioning system, will also help.